 Some students may qualify for a temporary override into a higher math class than indicated by ACT or math placement scores.
-Temporary overrides are only granted for: 1.
-Pending AP credit from Calculus AB, Calculus BC, or IB Calculus exams.
-2. Pending transcripts from another institution with college credit for a prerequisite.
+Temporary overrides are only granted for:

-Pending transcripts from another institution with conege credit for a prerequisite.
-Pending and verified higher ACT or SAT math scores that have not been sent to UofA See page 19 for more information about overrides
+- 1. Pending AP credit from Calculus AB, Calculus BC, or IB Calculus exams. - 2.
+Pending transcripts from another institution with college credit for a prerequisite. - 3.
+Pending and verified higher ACT or SAT math scores that have not been sent to UofA